commercetools/connect-payment-integration-adyen/README.md

         - key: ADYEN_STORED_PAYMENT_METHODS_INTERFACE_ACCOUNT
           description: The payment method interface account value used in the commerceotools payment methods.
           required: false
+        - key: ADYEN_RECURRING_PAYMENTS_ENABLED
+          description: If set to "true" then payment methods are tokenized for recurring carts so they can be used for future recurring payments.
+Also forces the stored payment methods feature on regardless of ADYEN_STORED_PAYMENT_METHODS_ENABLED.
+Default value is "false".
+          required: false
       securedConfiguration:
         - key: CTP_CLIENT_SECRET
           description: commercetools client secret